coingecko/steemprice-feed/README.md

 - Using CoinGecko websocket to update Steem price feed on the fly.
 - In case websocket disconnected use CoinGecko REST API `/simple/price` endpoint to update price and restart websocket.
+- Using Docker or PM2 approach to respawn the script on error.

 ## Prerequisite